ellimckinley/tech-quiz-test-suite/README.md

 # Tech Quiz Application

-Test your knowledge with this interactive Tech Quiz!
-This full-stack MERN application presents users with ten random tech-related questions and provides a final score upon completion.
+This full-stack MERN Tech Quiz application was provided as a fully functional starter codebase by the DU Coding Bootcamp course.
+It allows users to take a quiz of ten random tech-related questions and view their final score upon completion.

-This version of the app includes comprehensive **Cypress tests** for both component and end-to-end functionality, ensuring robust and reliable performance.
+For this project, I focused on enhancing the application’s reliability by creating a comprehensive suite of **Cypress tests**, including both component and end-to-end coverage.
+These tests ensure the app performs as expected and maintains robustness across user interactions.

 ---